appcircleio/appcircle-docusaurus/docs/account/my-organization/role-management.md

 ### Signing and Identity Permissions

 The following table details the roles and restrictions for the [**Signing and Identity**](/signing-identities) module.
-Please refer to the modules related information and coution notes.
+Please refer to the related module information and caution notes.

 | Signing Identity Sub-modules    | Scopes                                 | Owner | Manager | Viewer |
 |---------------------------------|----------------------------------------|-------|---------|--------|